- Our Work

 Despite his financial woes and the pressure of schoolwork, Okello finds time for a little horseplay with Ezekiel.

 Okello pauses at the end of a long day—knowing many similar days are in store.
 “The coronavirus made me shift my schedule around and delayed my graduation by five months,” he says.

 Miguel Contreras has seen more trouble in his 22 years than most people see in a lifetime.
 He's a cancer survivor, an amputee, and he grew up in foster care.
 He's also an inspiration.
-Miguel works full time as a hospital aide and takes a full load of college classes to train for a nursing career—all while preparing for fatherhood.
+Miguel works full time as a hospital aide and takes a full load of classes at College of the Sequoias in Visalia, California to train for a nursing career—all while preparing for fatherhood.

 Miguel studies for midterm exams with a little “help” from Jonathan Gonzalez, his girlfriend’s brother.
 Miguel's classes at College of the Sequoias have all moved online because of COVID-19, and he says the work has become much harder without in-person help.